Guilouz/KlipperScreen-Flsun-Speeder-Pad/README.md

 - Added support for Endstops Phase Calibration
 - Some fixes and adjustments

-Improved Klipper Configurations is also available here : [Klipper-Flsun-Speeder-Pad](https://github.com/Guilouz/Klipper-Flsun-Speeder-Pad)
+Improved Klipper Configurations are also available here : [Klipper-Flsun-Speeder-Pad](https://github.com/Guilouz/Klipper-Flsun-Speeder-Pad)

 <br />